 If your claim against a faculty member is for discrimination or discriminatory harassment, you have options, both informal and formal, for dealing with your concerns.
 You may pursue informal means instead of or before making a formal complaint.
 If an informal procedure is ineffective, the formal procedures remain open to you.
 If your claim is not for discrimination or discriminatory harassment, you may pursue the informal procedures outlined below.

-If you would like to proceed informally with the assistance of a third person, you should contact the ombudsperson for your school.
+If you would like to proceed informally with the assistance of a third person, you should contact the faculty-student mediator for your school.

-Each ombudsperson is a full-time faculty member or administrator of his/her school designated to consider student grievances from a neutral perspective.
-The ombudsperson will attempt to help you resolve your concern.
-If your grievance involves a faculty member from another school, your ombudsperson will advise the ombudsperson for that school of the complaint.
+Each mediator is a full-time faculty member or administrator of his/her school designated to consider student grievances from a neutral perspective.
+The mediator will attempt to help you resolve your concern.
+If your grievance involves a faculty member from another school, your mediator will advise the mediator for that school of the complaint.